KjeldSchmidt/foundryvtt-spell-checker/README.md

 There is nothing specific that needs to be done, as soon as you open any journal entry, the browser built in spell checker will automatically kick in.

+## Licensing
+This mod has been created under the "LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT" from FoundryVTT that you can find [here](https://foundryvtt.com/article/license/).